MZ071999/LARAVEL-TRUCK-MANAGEMENT-SYSTEM/README.md

 ## Features and Functionalities

-:pushpin: There will be authentication involved for when the admin do log in into the system <br />
+:pushpin: Admin first logged in to the system.
+There will be authentication involved. <br />

-#### :truck: Truck Page
+:pushpin: Truck Page :truck: <br />

-- Admin can:
+:paperclip: Admin can: <br/>
   * Add new trucks
   * Edit/Update/ Delete item from truck table